BYU-ITC-210/BYU-ITC-210.github.io/HW4-HTTP.md

 ## Steps: Do the Following

+### 1. Make an HTTP request

-**1)** Get into your web browser's developer tools, select the Network tab, and start recording.
+Get into your web browser's developer tools, select the Network tab, and start recording.

 * Open your browser (Edge or Chrome)
 * Open developer tools (upper-right menu ➜ More Tools ➜ Developer Tools, or F12, or right-click ➜ Inspect)